IDeaLab-uni-graz/amml-utils/README.md

 <summary>Tips for running <b>test.py</b>!</summary>

 ---
-For running [test.py](amml_utils/test.py) you can use the light-weight [amml-python-base](https://github.com/IDeaLab-uni-graz/amml-python-base) slim shell:
+It is assumed you are in the base folder of your local `amml-utils` repository.
+You can then use the light-weight [amml-python-base](https://github.com/IDeaLab-uni-graz/amml-python-base) slim shell to try out and run `amml-utils`:
 ```shell
 docker run -it -v $(pwd):/opt/build/src sceptri/amml-python-base-cpu-slim:latest bash
 ```
-Now you can change it to the `src` directory, which contains `amml-utils`, and install it with Pip:
+Now change into the `src` directory, which contains `amml-utils`, and install it (as an editable package) with Pip:
 ```shell
 cd src/ && pip install -e .
 ```